Fumaça (footballer, born 1985)

-Alessandro Pedro Ribeiro nickname Fumaça (born 16 June 1985 in Perdigão, Minas Gerais) is a Brazilian football striker playing with Swedish club Sollefteå GIF.
+Alessandro Pedro Ribeiro nickname Fumaça (born 16 June 1985) is a Brazilian footballer who plays as a striker for Swedish club Sollefteå GIF.

+Career

-He previously played with Brazilian clubs Noroeste and Juventus Minasnovense before moving in 2006 to Croatia to play for NK Croatia Sesvete in the Prva HNL.
-Until 2009 he had several loan spells with Druga HNL teams such as NK Križevci, NK HAŠK and NK Marsonia 1909.
-In summer 2009 he signed with Swedish Junsele IF where he played the following 6 months.
-During 2010 he played with Friska Viljor FC before moving by the end of the year to Sollefteå GIF.
+Fumaça was born in Perdigão, Minas Gerais.
+He previously played with Brazilian clubs Noroeste and Juventus Minasnovense before moving in 2006 to Croatia to play for Croatia Sesvete in the Prva HNL.
+Until 2009 he had several loan spells with Druga HNL teams such as NK Križevci, NK HAŠK and Marsonia 1909.
+In summer 2009 he signed with Swedish Junsele IF where he played the following six months.
+During 2010 he played with Friska Viljor before moving by the end of the year to Sollefteå GIF.